Azure/azure-batch-software-entitlement/README.md

 The software application will authenticate the software entitlement server by only contacting known hosts and by pinning the HTTPS/TLS connection to a certificate chain known to be issued by Microsoft Azure.

 The software entitlement server will authenticate the software package by comparing the request with details found inside the encrypted and signed entitlement token, including the application id, network address, and current time.

+# Prerequisites

+The `sestest` command line application and associated assemblies are written in C#7 and require version 1.1 or higher of [.NET Core](https://www.microsoft.com/net/core#windowsvs2017) to be pre-installed.
+The tool was written with Visual Studio 2017; it should compile with just the .NET Core installation.

+The C++ source for the client library requires [libcurl](https://curl.haxx.se/libcurl/) and [OpenSSL](https://www.openssl.org/) libraries as packaged by [vcpkg](https://blogs.msdn.microsoft.com/vcblog/2016/09/19/vcpkg-a-tool-to-acquire-and-build-c-open-source-libraries-on-windows/).
+The library was also written with Visual Studio 2017l; it should compile with any modern C++ compiler.

 # Contributing